 Ciro and Sal’s (Provincetown)

-Provincetown’s best known and most popular restaurant was founded by Ciriaco Cozzi and Salvatore Del Deo in 1951 as a coffee shop.
+Ciro & Sal’s was originally founded by Ciriaco Cozzi and Salvatore Del Deo in 1951 as a coffee shop.
 Today, the restaurant consists of a number of loosely connected dining areas in a romantic brick wine cellar serving italian specialities.
-Still known as an artists’ Restaurant; you may find yourself dining next to Anne Packard or Paul Resika.

 Skipper Chowder House (South Yarmouth)